ORB: An Open Radio Buoy for Coastal Water Measurements: Abstract

 \section{Abstract}

 Oceanographic instrumentation technology is currently under rapid transition towards increasingly open-source technology.
 Open-source buoys compete with commercial and closed-source buoys both in price, functionality and availability.
 Long-range radio (LoRa) is a communication technology which is inexpensive both in terms of data transfer cost and power without the need for pre-existing infrastructure.
-In this paper, we present OLB, an open-source drifter buoy using LoRa for coastal water measurements.
-OLB is designed to be reliable, low-cost, modifiable and power efficient.
-We present validation experiments demonstrating that OLB can achieve a radio telemetry range of more than 2 kilometres, and has an expected battery lifetime of up to seven months.
-Finally, we discuss the role and contribution of OLB in the space of open-source instrumentation and ocean modelling.
+In this paper, we present ORB, an open-source drifter buoy using LoRa for coastal water measurements.
+ORB is designed to be reliable, low-cost, modifiable and power efficient.
+We present validation experiments demonstrating that ORB can achieve a radio telemetry range of five kilometers, and has an expected battery lifetime of up to seven months, owing largely to a the radio telemetry which operates at the low power consumption of \unit[7]{mA}.
+Finally, we discuss the role and contribution of ORB in the space of open-source instrumentation and ocean modeling.

 \blfootnote{${}^*$ Corresponding author.}